 What is Sleep Apnea?

 Sleep apnea is a condition that can have a drastic impact on your overall health by limiting the amount of oxygen that your body receives as you rest.
 People who have this condition experience obstructed airflow that causes them to wake up gasping for air and makes them feel chronically fatigued, even if they get a full eight hours of rest.
-Many people try to use a CPAP machine to hold their airways open to allow for ample oxygen flow, but some sleep apnea sufferers find it uncomfortable and cumbersome to sleep with since you have to attach it to your face.
+Many people try to use a CPAP machine to hold their airways open to allow for ample oxygen flow, but some sleep apnea sufferers find it uncomfortable since you have to attach it to your face.

-Connecting the Two Conditions to Your Health
+Connecting the Two Conditions

 More studies are beginning to connect TMJ dysfunction to sleep apnea.
 In fact, many researchers have determined that patients with sleeping conditions have TMJ dysfunction to blame.
 This is because the position of your tongue can be affected by your bite, which is an underlying issue that causes TMD.
-When you’re asleep, your tongue can then obstruct your airflow, causing you to wake up throughout the night gasping for breath.
+When you’re asleep, your tongue can obstruct your airflow, causing you to wake up throughout the night gasping for breath.

 Finding Relief from TMJ Dysfunction & Addressing Sleep Apnea